 You should gather the contact information of any witnesses, take pictures of the scene, and write down the details of the accident.

 It’s also important to report any road conditions that might have contributed to the accident.
 You might be able to file a claim with the entity responsible for maintaining the road, such as the city or state.

-A call to the Calloway County E-911 Communications Center about a single vehicle accident on Sterling Highway was made Tuesday evening.
+A call to the (676) Orange County Communications Center about a single vehicle accident on the 91 Freeway was made last Monday evening.

 Reporting a multi-vehicle accident

 While it is difficult to determine fault in a multiple vehicle accident, there are ways to mitigate the damage and save yourself from the embarrassment.